Top Poster for Harry Potter

 Autifony has successfully completed a Phase I clinical trial with AUT00206.
 This will be followed by two important Phase 1b trials in collaboration with Bill Deakin at the University of Manchester and Oliver Howes at Kings College London.

-Click here to access the press release.
+See the Autifony press release.